sintaxi/phonegap/Bada/README.md

 PhoneGap implementation for Samsung Bada
 ========================================

-Support for: Acceleration, Geolocation (native and browser), Network, Device, Compass
+Support for: Acceleration, Geolocation (native and browser), Network, Device, Compass, Camera

-Missing support: Camera, File
+Missing support: File

 Steps to build a PhoneGap app
 -----------------------------
 1. Download Source Code (clone the repository)
 2. Import in bada C++ IDE
 3. Put your HTML/CSS files in the Res/ folder
+4. Run phonegap.bat under Res/phonegap directory
-4. Build&Run!
+5. Build&Run!

 Runnning in the simulator
 -------------------------